 Do I Need A 6 Iron and A 6 Hybrid?

-Although this may sound silly, sometimes you will need both a six iron and a six hybrid in your bag.
-As we mentioned, you need to make sure that all of your lofts are covered.
+Although this may sound silly, sometimes you will need a six iron and a six hybrid in your bag.
+As we mentioned, you must ensure all your lofts are covered.

 Especially for a female golfer, hybrids can be much easier to hit out of the rough than irons.
-If you use a six hybrid out of a tough lie, you are likely to get a much better result than if you use a six iron.
+If you use a six hybrid out of a tough lie, you will likely get a much better result than a six iron.
 However, you may want to keep that six iron in the bag for a punch shot out of the woods or to keep a ball low and let it run down a fairway.

 Is A 3 Hybrid The Same As A 5 Wood?

 This all depends on the lofts.
-Very often, a three hybrid and a five wood can have the same loft.
-However, just because they have the same loft does not mean that they are guaranteed to go the same distance.
+Often, a three-hybrid and a five wood can have the same loft.
+However, just because they have the same loft does not mean they are guaranteed to go the same distance.

 Fairway woods were designed for length.
-You will likely be able to hit your five wood further than your three hybrids because it is designed for distance.
-It is much easier to go after a pin and stop a ball on a green with a three hybrid.
+You can likely hit your five wood further than your three hybrids because it is designed for distance.
+It is much easier to go after a pin and stop a ball on a green with a three-hybrid.
 You will have to determine which matters more for your game if you only have a spot in your bag for one or the other.